.is-sticky #sticky-header { background-color: white !important; }

 TREATMENT FOR LOOSE TEETH

-• Elimination of retentive factors: The presence of inadequate restorations may become food retention centers and, consequently, sites for the appearance and the accumulation of bacterial plaque.
+• Elimination of retentive factors: The presence of inadequate restorations may become food retention centers and, consequently, sites for the appearance and accumulation of bacterial plaque.
 These retentions hinder proper oral hygiene and over time will lead to periodontal disease.

 CONTACT US